amnona/EZCalour/README.md

 Alternatively, you can install via console as part of the calour installation using [these instructions](https://github.com/amnona/EZCalour/blob/master/INSTALLATION.md)

+## Documentation
-## Detailed documentation for EZCalour can be found [here](https://github.com/amnona/EZCalour/blob/master/using-ezcalour.pdf)
+Detailed documentation for using EZCalour can be found [here](https://github.com/amnona/EZCalour/blob/master/using-ezcalour.pdf)

 ## Simple analysis workflow:
 ### 1. Load the experiment: